 Laminated glass is typically made by sandwiching two or more layers of glass around an inner layer of plastic, such as polyvinyl butyral (PVB) or polycarbonate.

-The demand and code requirements for impact-resistant window products has expanded beyond coastal hurricane zones and is increasingly apparent in areas where high winds or tornadoes are common.
+The demand and code requirements for impact-resistant window products have expanded beyond coastal hurricane zones and are increasingly apparent in areas where high winds or tornadoes are common.

 Building codes for high-wind areas focus on design-pressure ratings, which express the amount of pressure a window can withstand to resist breakage during storm conditions when closed.
 There are two safety glazing categories: Category I and II.
 Compliance with Category II is required for windows in the most hazardous locations.
 Industry labeling programs make it easy to select the appropriate product for your area.

 Typically thicker, heavier and more expensive than conventional glass, ballistic- and blast-resistant glass is seldom specified for residential use.
 However, engineers at the University of Missouri and the University of Sydney in Australia, with a grant from the Department of Homeland Security, are working to develop a thinner and lighter blast-resistant glass that could expand the market for such protection.

 Primarily used for commercial and government buildings and in curtain-wall applications, blast-resistant or blast mitigation-laminated glass must meet high standards.
 To meet hurricane-resistant glass standards, a window needs to withstand a nine-pound, two-by-four plank shot out of an air cannon at various distances and speeds, resist ball bearing impacts and pass design pressure tests.